SDMC not to disconnect water, power connections to unauthorised colonies | Science-Environment

 There are around 1,800 unauthorised colonies in the national capital where a sizeable portion of the city's population resides.

-The municipal bodies usually write to the Delhi Jal Board and electricity departments of the city government for cutting connections of water and electricity in unauthorised colonies as any construction in such areas in considered illegal.
+The municipal bodies usually write to the Delhi Jal Board and electricity department of the city government for cutting connections of water and electricity in unauthorised colonies as any construction in such areas is considered illegal.

 The proposal, which was tabled by Leader of the House Indrajeet Sehrawat, stated that since the municipal corporation did not pass building layout plans in unauthorised colonies, all construction in such colonies was done without a valid building plan.

-“Water and electricity are basic necessities of any citizen.
-The House meeting of the SDMC proposes and requests the commissioner not to issue orders of disconnecting water and electricity connections in such colonies,” the proposal said.
+''Water and electricity are basic necessities of any citizen.
+The House meeting of the SDMC proposes and requests the commissioner not to issue orders of disconnecting water and electricity connections in such colonies,'' the proposal read.

-It also said that the previous orders of disconnecting water and electricity connections in unauthorised colonies should be taken back.
+It also said the previous orders of disconnecting water and electricity connections in unauthorised colonies should be withdrawn.

+Sehrawat said the decision will benefit thousands of people living in unauthorised colonies.

+He said it is very hard to get water or electricity connection after it gets disconnected once.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)